Dairy: how many nutrients do they contribute to our body?

 Laura González, head of health and nutrition at Nestlé, breaks down each of the nutrients that these foods provide us:

-• Vitamins: Dairy products provide vitamins such as and in whole dairy products and in cheeses, especially in cured ones.
+- Vitamins: Dairy products provide vitamins such as A and D in whole dairy products and in cheeses, especially in cured ones.
 These vitamins are absent in skimmed milk unless they are added after the production process.

 How many dairies are recommended to take per day?